If you're a high school junior or senior looking to get a jump start on your college education, the High School Dual Credit (HSDC) program is for you!

 - Even better: This scholarship can be awarded on top of the WolfPACT, the largest guaranteed scholarship in the region!

 Ready to take the next step?
-Learn more here, or get information below:
+Learn more about how Northern is offering scholarships to high school dual credit students, or get information below:

 High School Dual Credit courses provide an opportunity for high school students to enroll in college courses at Northern State University and simultaneously earn credit towards their high school diploma while starting on their requirements for a degree from NSU.
 Dual credit allows you to get a jump start on your college education and ease the transition from high school to college, all at a discount of up to 85 percent.
 Dual credit courses are available at the affordable cost of $48.33 per credit hour, plus textbooks and course materials.